 Commuting headphones in this price range deliver superior noise isolation, typically through the use of proprietary active noise-cancelling technology.
 The best portable headphones have a good sound, are comfortable, sturdy and not too cumbersome.
 Additional features like wireless audio and efficient or unique control schemes are often provided on these models.

-The Quiet Comfort 35 are still the go to headphones for most commuters and frequent flyers, especially if comfort is a high priority for you.
+The Bose Quiet Comfort 35 are still the go-to headphones for most commuters and frequent flyers, especially if comfort is a high priority for you.
 Their isolation measurements are slightly worse than the MDR-1000x, but it’s more than sufficient to block the ambient noise of a daily commute.
-Furthermore, they’re one of the most comfortable closed-back headphones we’ve tested so far.
-However, like the MDR-1000x, they’re a bit leaky at higher volumes.
+Like the Sony MDR-1000x, they're a bit leaky at higher volumes, but they’re one of the most comfortable closed-back headphones we’ve tested so far.

 Best Mid-Range Headphones for Commuting